Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Introduction

-\paragraph{Our contribution.} In this work we provide the first, general purpose, end-to-end approach for solving the multi-item auction design problem.
-We use multi-layer neural networks to encode auction mechanisms, with bidder valuations being the input and allocation and payment decisions being the output.
-We then train the networks using samples from the value distributions by maximizing expected revenue subject to constraints for incentive compatibility.
+In this work, we provide the first, general purpose, end-to-end approach for solving the multi-item optimal auction design problem.
+We use multi-layer neural networks to encode the rules of auction mechanisms, with bidder valuations comprising the input to the network and an allocation and payments comprising the output of the network.
+We train these neural networks using samples from bidder value distributions and seek to maximize expected revenue subject to constraints for incentive compatibility.
+We refer to the overarching framework as that of {\em differentiable economics}, which references the idea of making use of differentiable representations of economic rules.
+In this way, we can use stochastic gradient descent for economic design, building on what is a very successful pipeline for deep learning.

-To be able to tackle this problem using standard pipelines, we restate the incentive compatibility constraint as requiring the \emph{expected ex post regret} for the auction to be zero.
-We adopt the \emph{augmented Lagrangian method} to solve the resulting constrained optimization problem, where in each iteration we push gradients through the regret term, by solving an inner optimization problem to find the optimal misreport for each bidder and valuation profile.

-We describe network architectures for bidders with additive, unit-demand, and combinatorial valuations, and present extensive experiments that show that:

-\begin{enumerate} \item[(a)] Our approach is capable of recovering essentially all analytical solutions for multi-item settings that have been obtained over the past 30-40 years by finding auctions with almost optimal revenue and vanishingly small regret that match the allocation and payment rules of the theoretically optimal auctions to surprising accuracy.

-\item[(b)] Our approach finds high-revenue auctions with negligibly small regret in settings in which the optimal auction is unknown, matching or outperforming state-of-the-art computational results \citep{SandholmL15}.

-\item[(c)] Whereas the largest setting presently studied in the analytical literature is one with 2 bidders and 2 items, our approach learns auctions for larger settings, such as a 5 bidder, 10 items setting, where optimal auctions have been to hard to design, and finds low regret auctions that yield higher revenue than strong baselines. \end{enumerate}

-We also prove a novel \emph{generalization bound}, which implies that, with high probability, for our architectures high revenue and low regret on the training data translates into high revenue and low regret on freshly sampled valuations.

-In Appendix~\ref{app:rochet} and~\ref{app:myerson}, we further show that in important special cases it is possible to achieve exact IC by encoding known characterization results, such as convexity of the induced utilities or monotonicity of the allocation rule, in the network architecture. \paragraph{Discussion.} By focusing on expected ex post regret we adopt a quantifiable relaxation of dominant-strategy incentive compatibility, first introduced in \citep{DuettingFJLLP12}.
-Our experiments suggest that this relaxation is an effective tool for approximating the optimal DSIC auctions.

-While not strictly limited to neural networks our approach benefits from the expressive power of neural networks and the ability to enforce complex constraints in the training problem using the standard pipeline.
-A key advantage of our method over state-of-the-art automated mechanism design approaches (such as \citep{SandholmL15}) is that we optimize over a broader class of not necessarily incentive compatible mechanisms, and are only constrained by the expressivity of the neural network architecture.